-In addition to the suspension of foreclosures and evictions that many major banks have promised, it was announced that the Department of Housing and Urban Development (HUD) would also suspend evictions and foreclosures on properties backed by the HUD until the end of April, which has since been extended until the end of August.
+In addition to the suspension of foreclosures and evictions that many major banks have promised, the Department of Housing and Urban Development (HUD) announce that it would also suspend evictions and foreclosures on properties backed by the HUD until the end of April, which has since been extended until the end of August.

 The suspension applies to single-family homeowners with mortgages for primary residences and reverse mortgages that are insured by the Federal Housing Administration.

-Fannie Mae and Freddie Mac have also been instructed to pause evictions and foreclosures for at least 60 days.
+Fannie Mae and Freddie Mac have also extended their moratorium on evictions and foreclosures for on single-family homes until August 31st, 2020.